tobeyadr/formlift/README.txt

 Due to a bug in a previous version FormLift may not successfully update in which case you will have to delete FormLift via FTP and then re-install.
 Your data and forms will not be affected.

 == Changelog ==

+= 7.5.20 =
+* FIXED Potential XSS vulnerability.
+Credit to PatchStack for responsible disclosure.

 = 7.5.19 =
 * FIXED Typos and tested-up-to version